leotiger/wordpress-enhancements/README.md

 Gutenberg currently does not allow:

-- Assigning a different font to a word within a paragraph
+- Assigning a different font to a text chunk within a paragraph
-- Adding inline images
+- Adding inline images respecting WP block structure

 This may seem minor, but becomes critical in cases like: